cilium/cilium/Documentation/policy/language.rst

 host-networking pods.
 They therefore don't apply to communications between non-host-networking pods and locations outside of the cluster.

-Installation of Host Policies requires the the addition of the following ``helm`` flags when installing Cilium:
+Installation of Host Policies requires the addition of the following ``helm`` flags when installing Cilium:

 * ``--set devices='{interface}'`` where ``interface`` refers to the